Nitrocross: Race format

-Race weekends feature the main Supercar class, the NEXT developmental division, and the electric Group E class.
-While the Supercars have one race per weekend, NEXT runs two.
-A weekend is split into two days, with the first consisting of qualifying while racing takes place on the second.
+Race weekends featured the main Supercar class, the NEXT developmental division, and the electric Group E class.
+While the Supercars had one race per weekend, NEXT ran two.
+Each weekend was split into two days, with the first consisting of qualifying, while races took place on the second.

-After single-lap qualifying is conducted, drivers are paired up into a bracket tournament called battles, with the winner of each battle receiving a point in the championship.
-The winner of the bracket is rewarded with pole position for the next day's races.
+After single-lap qualifying is conducted, drivers were paired up into a bracket tournament called battles, with the winner of each battle receiving a point in the championship.
+The winner of the bracket was rewarded with pole position for the next day's races.

-The second day features a series of qualifying races to reach the final, with the top two in each race advancing.
-The first pair of heat races have eight cars and last five laps apiece, and those remaining are placed into two semi-final races.
-Drivers who fail to qualify for the final via the heats and semi-finals enter a Last Chance Qualifier.
-The final consists of ten cars and points are allocated in five-point intervals beginning with 50 for the winner.
+The second day featured a series of qualifying races to reach the final, with the top two in each race advancing.
+The first pair of heat races had eight cars and last five laps apiece, and those remaining were placed into two semi-final races.
+Drivers who failed to qualify for the final via the heats and semi-finals entered a Last Chance Qualifier.
+The final consisted of ten cars and points were allocated in five-point intervals beginning with 50 for the winner.